Indyfox/Dashboard-for-Avito/README.md

     toFloat64(Sales) AS Sales,
     toFloat64(Discount) AS Discount,
     toFloat64(FinalSales) AS FinalSales
+  FROM
-  FROM MS_SalesFullTable s
+    MS_SalesFullTable s
+  JOIN
-  JOIN MS_Shops sh ON s.ShopAddressCoord = sh.ShopAddressCoord
+    MS_Shops sh ON s.ShopAddressCoord = sh.ShopAddressCoord
+  WHERE
-  WHERE s.DeliveryDatetime >= '2016-01-09'
+    s.DeliveryDatetime >= '2016-01-09'
 )
 SELECT
     OrderID,
     DeliveryDate,
     DeliveryDatetime,
     any(ClientName) AS ClientName,
     any(ClientStatus) AS ClientStatus,
     any(Gender) AS Gender,
     any(DeliveryType) AS DeliveryType,
     any(PaymentType) AS PaymentType,
     any(DeliveryDistrictName) AS DeliveryDistrictName,
     any(ShopDistrictName) AS ShopDistrictName,
     any(DeliveryLat) AS DeliveryLat,
     any(DeliveryLon) AS DeliveryLon,
     any(ShopLat) AS ShopLat,
     any(ShopLon) AS ShopLon,
     any(Distance_km) AS Distance_km,
     any(SameDistrict) AS SameDistrict,
     any(Sales) AS Sales,
     any(Discount) AS Discount,
     any(FinalSales) AS FinalSales,
     COUNT(*) AS ItemsCount
-FROM enriched
+FROM
+    enriched_orders
-GROUP BY OrderID, DeliveryDate, DeliveryDatetime
+GROUP BY
+    OrderID,
+    DeliveryDate,
+    DeliveryDatetime

 ```